adxpillar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 is the middle point.

-First we get the total number of floors or len(f) we assume a target floor of the middle floor
-The we traverse our floors from top to bottom
+First we get the total number of floors or len(f) we assume a target floor of the middle floor - half of the len(of floor) The we traverse our floors from top to bottom
 We move recursively through each floor from the top and we take note of the number of dropped + broken eggs on each floor